robotty/dank-twitch-irc/README.md

    *   "viewerCountRaw": "12"
    * }
    * Sender user of the USERNOTICE message is the user raiding this channel.
-   * Note that the display name and login present in msg.msgParams are
+   * Note that the display name and login present in msg.eventParams are
    * the same as msg.displayName and msg.senderUsername, so it doesn't matter
    * which one you use (although I recommend the properties directly on the
-   * message object, not in msgParams)
+   * message object, not in eventParams)
    */

   // source user is the channel/streamer raiding